The Academic Mindset and Results

 What measure of truth is that?

-Consensus is the very basis of the conventional, academic mindset and is the default mindset of the so-called “educated”.
+Consensus is the very basis of the conventional, academic mindset and is the default mindset of the so-called “educated” person.
 The need for consensus is an energetic block that actually pushes away answers.

 Even so-called modern science has fallen into that trap – in terms of the measure of what is true or not true.